Heat Press Temperature for Sublimation:

 What Heat Settings and Time for Sublimation?

-In addition to temperature, heat press settings and time play a crucial role in sublimation printing.
-Here are some general guidelines to follow:
+Heat press settings and time play a crucial role in sublimation printing.
+Here are general guidelines to follow:

 - Pressure: Apply medium to high pressure on the heat press machine to ensure proper ink transfer onto the substrate.